The role of geography in the complex diffusion of innovations: Data

-In previous studies, the data has demonstrated that the gravity law applies to spatial structure of social ties \cite{lengyel2015geographies}, adoption rates correlate positively both with town size and with physical proximity of the original location \cite{lengyel2016online}, users central in the network churn the service after the users who are on the periphery of the network \cite{lorincz2017collapse}, and the cascade of churn follows a threshold rule \cite{torok2017cascading}.
-The geographical aspects of diffusion and churn processes at the country scale have not been explored in spite the data being particularly well suited for their study.
+0.1in In previous studies, the data has demonstrated that the gravity law applies to the spatial structure of social ties \cite{lengyel2015geographies}, that adoption rates correlate positively both with town size and with physical proximity to the original location \cite{lengyel2016online}, that users central in the network churn the service after the users who are on the periphery of the network \cite{lorincz2017collapse}, and that the cascade of churn follows a threshold rule \cite{torok2017cascading}.
+Socio-economic outcomes such as local corruption risk \cite{wachs2019social} and income inequalities \cite{toth2019inequality} have been also investigated with the use of iWiW data.